smurfie/browser-games/README.md

 ## Description

+Browser games is a repo of games in various tecnologies:

+- `Snaek: The snake` and `Maze` were made a long time ago (around 2013) with KinetikJS.
+- `Maze 3D` and `Maze 3D GoT` were made around 2015 with Unity 5 and I updated them to Unity 2018.1 to be able to export to webGL.
+I couldn't update them to a newer version of Unity because UnityScript was deprecated in favor of c# but the migrating script didn't work for me.
+The two of them are basically the same game but with a flag changed.

-Browser games is a repo of two games made a long time ago (around 2013) with KinetikJS.
-I adapted the games to the new technologies (Express and node) and made a few (very few) adjustments.
+I adapted them to the new technologies (Express and node) and made a few (very few) adjustments.
 The idea is that at some point in the future this repo will grow (or not).
-By now the games are only two:
+By now the games are only four games:

 ### Snaek: The snake